बोधगया

 For Buddhists, Bodh Gaya is the most important of the main four pilgrimage sites related to the life of Gautama Buddha, the other three being Kushinagar, Lumbini, and Sarnath.
 In 2002, Mahabodhi Temple, located in Bodh Gaya, became a UNESCO World Heritage Site.

-At this place, the Buddha was abandoned by the five men who had been his companions of earlier austerities.
+At this place, the Buddha was abandoned by the five men who had been his companions in his earlier austerities.
 All they saw was an ordinary man; they mocked his well-nourished appearance.
 "Here comes the mendicant Gautama," they said, "who has turned away from asceticism.
 He is certainly not worth our respect."
 When they reminded him of his former vows, the Buddha replied, "Austerities only confuse the mind.
 In the exhaustion and mental stupor to which they lead, one can no longer understand the ordinary things of life, still less the truth that lies beyond the senses.
 I have given up extremes of either luxury or asceticism.
 I have discovered the Middle Way."
-This is the path which is neither easy (a rich prince) nor hard (living in austere conditions practicing self-denial).
-Hearing this, the five ascetics became the Buddha's first disciples in Deer Park, Sarnath, 13 kms north east of Benares.[citation needed]
+This is explained as the path which is neither easy (his former life as a rich prince) nor hard (living in austere conditions, practicing self-denial).
+Hearing this, the five ascetics became the Buddha's first disciples in Deer Park, Sarnath, which is situated 13 kilometres northeast of Benares.[citation needed]

 During the period from the 11th to 13th centuries, Bodh Gaya was under the control of local chieftains known as the Pithipatis of Bodh Gaya who were responsible for the management of the region.
-One of their rulers, Acarya Buddhasena, was noted as making a grant to Sri Lankan monks near the Mahabodhi temple.[7]
+One of their rulers, Acarya Buddhasena, has been recorded as making a grant to Sri Lankan monks near the Mahabodhi temple.[7]

 ^ "Holy Sites of Buddhism: Bodh Gaya - Place of Enlightenment". buddhanet.net.
 Archived from the original on 1 September 2010.
 Retrieved 14 December 2019. ^ "Mahabodhi Temple Complex at Bodh Gaya".
 UNESCO World Heritage Centre.
 Archived from the original on 7 December 2019.
 Retrieved 14 December 2019. ^ Barua, Sukomal (2012).
 "Buddha Purnima".
 In Islam, Sirajul; Jamal, Ahmed A. (eds.).
 Banglapedia: National Encyclopedia of Bangladesh (Second ed.).
 Asiatic Society of Bangladesh.
 Archived from the original on 8 May 2016. ^ "Spectrum | Sundayobserver.lk - Sri Lanka".
 Sundayobserver.lk.
 22 April 2012.
 Archived from the original on 13 October 2014.
 Retrieved 2 June 2014. ^ Juergensmeyer, Mark; Roof, Wade Clark (2011).
 Encyclopedia of Global Religion.
 SAGE Publications. p.
 148. ISBN 9781452266565.
 Archived from the original on 12 March 2023.
 Retrieved 6 October 2018. ^ "A History of Bodh Gaya by Venerable S. Dhammika".
 Buddhanet.net.
 Archived from the original on 2 February 2014.
 Retrieved 2 June 2014. ^ Balogh, Daniel (2021).
 Pithipati Puzzles: Custodians of the Diamond Throne.
 British Museum Research Publications. pp. 40–58.
 ISBN 9780861592289.
 Archived from the original on 12 March 2023.
 Retrieved 16 November 2021.